Ir para o conteúdo principal

 9. Give your customers a sense of community

 Everyone enjoys feeling like they’re part of a community.
-Foster this type of connection with your brand by building a customer community forum where buyers can go for product support, Q&As, and feedback.
-This forum can live on your website or social media page; it can also feed into your larger, cross-channel support strategy as a self-service option for customers.
+Foster this connection with your brand by building a customer community forum where buyers can go for product support, Q&As, and feedback.
+This forum can live on your website or social media page and also feed into your larger, cross-channel support strategy as a self-service option for customers.

 Online forums help create a sense of community by connecting users to others with similar needs and interests.
 This often translates to customers feeling more supported by the brand, which increases your value.
-Additionally, if you give forum users the space to share their knowledge or expertise, they’ll presumably be a longtime brand advocate.
+Additionally, if you give forum users the space to share their knowledge or expertise, they may turn into longtime brand advocates.

 Histórias relacionadas